 Because of the various enormous pressures which will certainly accrue on the members of any such organization, there MUST be strict security and transparency measures put in place -- at the very onset.
 The selection process should include complete background security checks for all candidates, as they must each have a documented record of open honesty, high moral character as well as a history of sincere and proven dedication to public service.

-Another critical aspect which must be addressed, is the psychological history of all candidates regarding their demonstrated history of, or lack of -- empathy.
-Since we are dealing with the prospect of a final mass extinction event, it will not be acceptable to allow any human who takes on that responsibility to be devoid of the necessary emotion of empathy for others.
-In that regard, research has shown that two of the most dominant features of sociopathic and psychopathic individuals is that they lack empathy for others and also that they are quite predominately male.
-Therefore, since women are our instinctually motivated caretakers -- as well as being primarily responsible for the loving development of the world's children -- AND since they are also the most vulnerable and yet the majority of the population of the world -- they should be exclusively considered as candidates to control the management panel tasked with addressing our Climate Crisis.
+Another critical aspect which must be addressed, is the psychological history of all candidates regarding their demonstrated history of, or lack of -- empathy and conscience for their actions.
+Since we are dealing with the prospect of a final mass extinction event, it will not be acceptable to allow any human who takes on that responsibility to be devoid of the necessary emotions of empathy for others and a conscience for any impropriety.
+In that regard, research has shown that three of the most dominant characteristics of sociopathic and psychopathic individuals is that they lack empathy and a conscience -- as well as the fact that they are quite predominately male.
+Therefore, since women are our instinctually motivated caretakers -- besides being primarily responsible for the loving development of the worlds children -- AND since they are also the most vulnerable and yet the majority of the population of the world -- they should be exclusively considered as candidates to control the management panel tasked with addressing our Climate Crisis.

 Without question, the world is full of highly qualified female candidates.
 A few examples who readily come to mind are -- soon to retire as Chancellor of Germany, Angela Merkel; the young Prime Minister of New Zealand, Jacinda Ardern; Massachusetts Senator of the United States, Elizabeth Warren; Environmentalist and Activist from Sweden, Greta Thunberg; Primatologist Jane Goodall; as well as many female members of the Drawdown Project.

 An off repeated phrase comes to mind, "Out of chaos comes opportunity."
 We are certainly in the throes of chaos and now is the time to seek out, develop and take advantage of the opportunities which are waiting to be internationally seized.
-If we, all of the people of the world, take full advantage of the times we are living in and find a unity of spirit and direction, we can massively reset so many of the cruel injustices which have plagued us ever since we wiggled out of the water and began to move around on the land.
+If we -- all of the people of the world -- take full advantage of the times we are living in and find a unity of spirit and direction, we can massively reset so many of the cruel injustices which have plagued us ever since we first wiggled out of the primordial ooze and began to move around on the land.

 In the process of streamlining our focus for the benefit of all life, perhaps we can rid ourselves of the long-standing inequalities that our masses have always had to endure.
 Another phrase comes to mind, "Injustice for one is injustice for all."
-If we use this opportunity to demonstrate, once and for all time, that we, the people of the world, not only need, but are ready to build new models for living in peace and harmony in a world that is finally filled with humanity for all -- and not just a few.
+If we use this opportunity to demonstrate, once and for all time, that we, the people of the world, not only need but are ready to build new models for living in peace and harmony on a planet that is finally filled with humanity for all -- and not just a few.